History Tutors

 Dan Ewert

-Dan is a sixth-year PhD candidate at Princeton University, where he is nearing the completion of his doctorate in American history.
-He has taught undergraduate history and humanities courses at Princeton and worked for two years as a one-on-one writing coach at the Princeton Writing Center.
-Beyond the university, Dan has taught students of all ages as a museum educator at three New York City museums, including a year-long predoctoral teaching fellowship at the Museum of the City of New York.
+Dan holds a PhD in American history from Princeton University and is currently an assistant professor of Liberal Arts and History at The Juilliard School, where he teaches college writing, the humanities core curriculum, and electives in history.
+At Princeton he taught undergraduate courses in history and the humanities, where he also worked for two years as a one-on-one writing coach at the Princeton Writing Center and as a fellow in the Center for Teaching and Learning.
+Beyond the university, Dan has taught students of all ages as a museum educator at three New York City museums, including during a year-long predoctoral teaching fellowship at the Museum of the City of New York.
 Before starting graduate school, he worked as a public defense investigator in Brooklyn, New York.
-He enjoys working closely with students on developing their academic writing, interpreting a wide array of source materials, and practicing the organizational skills needed to complete original research projects.
-Dan holds a BA in history from Yale University and an MA in history from Princeton University.
+He enjoys working closely with students on developing their academic writing, interpreting a wide array of source materials, and practicing the organizational and analytical skills needed to complete original research projects.
+Dan holds a BA in history, summa cum laude, from Yale University and an MA in history from Princeton University.

 Ari Friedman